alexskr/documentation/docs/administration-guide/installation/advanced_configuration.md

 `git pull` will pull in latest deployment scripts to enable deployment of latest compatible OntoPortal application code.

 ### Set up deployment environment
-`sh setup_deploy_env.sh` gets latest compatible for the version of the appliance you are running UI and API code and installs necessary utilities for the deployment such as Capistrano.
+`./setup_deploy_env.sh` gets latest compatible for the version of the appliance you are running UI and API code and installs necessary utilities for the deployment such as Capistrano.

-### Deploy the user interface
+### Deploy UI
 `./deploy_ui`

-Deploy API:
+### Deploy API:
 `./deploy_api`

-Deploy ncbo_cron:
+### Deploy ncbo_cron:
 `./deploy_ncbo_cron`

 ## More advanced customization